 Author

-FRANCES GILBERT is a children's book editor and the author of the picture books Go, Girls, Go!, Too Much Slime!, and I Will Always Be Your Bunny; the Step Into Reading leveled readers I Love Pink!, I Love My Tutu!, I Love My Grandma!, I Love Cake! and I Love My Teacher!; and an abridgement of The Secret Garden for Little Golden Books.
-Follow her on Twitter at @GoGirlsGoBooks.
+FRANCES GILBERT is a children's book editor and the author of the picture books Go, Girls, Go!, Can You Hug a Forest?, I'm Dreaming of a Pink Christmas, and I Will Always Be Your Bunny, plus a variety of Step Into Reading leveled readers, including I Love Pink!
 View titles by Frances Gilbert

 Sue DiCicco is the author-illustrator of many beloved storybooks for children.
 Born in Southern California, she attended Cal Arts, then worked for Disney and other studios as an animator before opening her own studio.
 She illustrated the Little Golden Books The Poky Little Puppy's Wonderful Winter Day and The Poky Little Puppy and the Pumpkin Patch, as well as many Golden Book adaptations in Random House's Step into Reading line of early readers.
 She lives in Santa Barbara, California.
 View titles by Sue DiCicco